 - a.
 Save the cloudy bag (refrigerated or on ice if delayed). - b.
-Record temperature, note any other symptoms. - c.
+Record temperature, blood pressure, pulse, note any other symptoms. - c.
 Notify NKC Peritoneal staff for further instructions. - d.
-Patient may be directed to come into unit or go to ER.
+Patient will be directed to come into unit or go to ER.
+If patient does not have PD fluid for testing, minimum of 1L, if tolerated, PD fluid should be instilled and dwelled for a minimum of two hours before sample is taken.